Diego Castillo (infielder): Kansas City Royals

 On May 22, 2025, Castillo was traded to the Kansas City Royals organization.
-In his first season outside the majors since 2021, he batted a combined .262/.342/.395 in Triple-A with Syracuse and the Omaha Storm Chasers.
-He elected free agency on November 6.
+In his first season outside the majors since 2021, he batted a combined .262/.342/.395 in Triple-A with Syracuse and the Triple-A Omaha Storm Chasers.
+Castillo elected free agency following the season on November 6.

+Algodoneros de Unión Laguna

+On January 30, 2026, Castillo signed with the Algodoneros de Unión Laguna of the Mexican League.
+In nine appearances for the Algodoneros, Castillo slashed .528/.575/.806 with two home runs and 14 RBI.

+Texas Rangers

+On April 27, 2026, Castillo signed a minor league contract with the Texas Rangers.